TomJinW/BalatroSave_AppleArcadeMac/README.md

 # BalatroSave_AppleArcadeMac
-Import &amp; Export Save Files of Balatro+ on Apple Arcade on macOS, meta.jkr and profile.jkr only.
+Import &amp; Export Save Files to/from Balatro+ for Apple Arcade on macOS, meta.jkr and profile.jkr only, save.jkr is not handled.

 # How to use